Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 #6) Opera Driver

-For calling Opera Driver, download the driver and set system property.
+To call the Opera Driver, download the driver and set the system property.

 Output: Create an account